megamaz/English-Deepfrier-Bot/README.md

 ## Info
 - Made using [Discord.py](https://discordpy.readthedocs.io/en/latest/)
 - [Bot invite here](https://discord.com/api/oauth2/authorize?client_id=692119694580383814&permissions=19456&scope=bot) Bot is not fully released and is still being developped.
 Bot will not be online 24/7 until **9/1/2020**.
-If you find any bugs or anything that doesn't work as expected, join the [test server](https://discord.gg/uaK3jS3) and let me know (I am `megamaz#1020`)
+If you find any bugs or anything that doesn't work as expected, join the [Support server](hhttps://discord.gg/terjr8A) and let me know (I am `megamaz#1020`)

 ### Extra notes
 Please do not download the code and pass it as your own.\